 INTRO TO ACTING |

 An introduction to basic acting techniques with emphasis on creativity, concentration, relaxation, physical and vocal awareness.
 Through individual and group exercises, improvisations, monologues and scene studies,this class, eclectic in method, helps students develop their acting potential and sharpen their skills in interpreting scripts.
 Previous theatre study is not required.
-This course will have a showcase performance at the Phelps Hotel at the end of the semester.
+This course will have a showcase performance at the end of the semester.

 Bring your designs to life with this class!
 You will have the opportunity to learn and explore the world of design by actually designing and working collaboratively with students from the Directing III class.
 In putting our feet to the pavement, at Studio Z, you will be given the opportunity to be treated as an actual designer for a paid audience!
 Working with a selected director(s) you will design all elements of a given script: Costumes, Sets, Lights, Sound, Props, Hair, and Makeup for our “Two-Nights of One-Act Plays” to be performed for our season audience.
 There are classes in which you will learn how to design these elements for your selected scripts as well as to work collaboratively during class with your directors.
 This is a unique opportunity at Studio Z as this type of design work is normally only available at the collegiate level.
 In addition, you can test your work for a “preview” audience during our end of the Spring semester showcase performance.
 Mind of the Artist is a mandatory prerequisite for this course.

-This course builds off of Introduction to Directing continues to explore Robert Moss’ Five Stages of Directing this time through utilizing plays and text.
-Students will direct as well as act in each other’s scenes and will explore different genres of dramatic work to get a taste of how to direct comedy, tragedy, and everything in-between.
-Introduction to Directing is a mandatory prerequisite for this course.
-This course will have a showcase performance at the Phelps Hotel at the end of the semester.
+This course builds off of Introduction to Directing continues to explore Robert Moss’ Five Stages of Directing, this time through utilizing plays and text.
+Student directors will direct as well as act in each other’s scenes.
+Actors registered for the course will be able to act in multiple scenes and apply their acting skills to a variety of genres.
+All students will explore multiple bodies of dramatic work to get a taste of how to direct and act in comedy, tragedy, and everything in between.
+Introduction to Directing is a mandatory prerequisite for this course for all students registering as directors.
+This course will have a showcase performance at the end of the semester.

 SHAKESPEAREAN STAGECRAFT |